 It is the ideal blueprint for broadening our approach to sustainability and decarbonisation across the more than 100 countries we serve.

 While our operations impact each of the 17 SDGs directly and indirectly, Maxeon will be focusing on four specific goals.
 By the end of 2021, we plan to have specific 2030 targets and commitments for each of these four SDGs in support of the global transition to clean energy.

 Measuring our Impact

-Not only do our products help others reduce their carbon footprint, but we measure and reduce our own environmental impact.
-View our latest sustainability metrics report via the link below.
+Not only do our products help others reduce their carbon footprint, but we measure our own Environmental, Social and Governance (ESG) impact.
+View our latest sustainability report via the link below.
 Prior reports are available in the resource library located at the bottom of this page.

 Manufacturing & Solar Panel Sustainability